spmasterman/tutor-directory/README.md

 The Terms of engagement tab needs to be locked to specific users.
 Because we are holding personal data the system needs to be secure (not ridiculously so but all the basics need to be right – no open URLs etc).

+-- Addendum

+* On the phone number fields can we have a ‘preferred’ tickbox – some tutors hate being called on their home phones unless it is an emergency.
+Either that or text notes by each entry.
+* Rates.
+Sharon pointed out that as we change rates we should record this for audit purposes – she is right.
+Is there any way we can log changes as they happen and show who made the change and why?
+* Can we replace the word ‘competency’ with ‘skill’ wherever it is used (sorry!)
+* Can we replace the word ‘tutor’ with ‘trainer’ (sorry again and only need to change on the front-end!)

 1) Installing it
 ----------------